anno4j/anno4j/README.md

 - [License](#license)

 ## Introduction
-Anno4j is an Java RDF library to easily cope with annotations conform to the Web Annotation Data Model / Open Annotation Data Model.
-The library provides an extensible way of creating annotations and defines bundled with different target and selector interfaces.
-Annotations are automatically persisted on local or remote connected [SPARQL (SPARQL Protocol and RDF Query Language)](http://www.w3.org/TR/sparql11-overview/) endpoints without having to issue any kind of SPARQL query.
-Besides the creation of annotations, Anno4j also provides an easy-to-use query API based on the path query language [LDPath](http://marmotta.apache.org/ldpath/).
+Anno4j is a Java RDF library to easily cope with annotations conform to the Web Annotation Data Model / Open Annotation Data Model.
+The library provides an extensible way to create annotations while supporting bundles of pre-defined RDF class interfaces.
+Annotations are automatically persisted on (locally or remotely) connected [SPARQL (SPARQL Protocol and RDF Query Language)](http://www.w3.org/TR/sparql11-overview/) endpoints without having to issue any kind of SPARQL query.
+Besides the creation of annotations, Anno4j also provides an easy-to-use query API based on the path-based query language [LDPath](http://marmotta.apache.org/ldpath/).

 The Web Annotation Data Model / Open Annotation Data Model specification describes a structured model and format to enable (web) annotations to be shared and reused across different hardware and software platform.
-The model is based on [RDF (Resource Description Framework)](http://www.w3.org/TR/rdf11-primer/), a standard model for data interchange on the Web.
+The model is based on [RDF (Resource Description Framework)](http://www.w3.org/TR/rdf11-primer/), the de-facto-standard model for interchanging data over the Web.

 ## Getting Started

-### Install
+### Installation

-1. Add maven dependency (Anno4j is in oss.sonatype.org Repository)
+Add the maven dependency (Anno4j is in the oss.sonatype.org repository)
 ```
       <dependency>
         <groupId>com.github.anno4j</groupId>